Ottoman miniature: Later shifts

+Matrakçı Nasuh, born in the Bosnian town of Visoko, was a Janissary who went through both the infantry and the devşirme system.
+He was a swordsman and sharpshooter who spoke five languages and was recruited into the Ottoman Navy.

 Because of interactions with Europe (an increasing interest in European art and architecture) in the 18th century, methods and subjects of miniature painting changed.
 For example, artists began to utilize watercolor as opposed to the traditional gum arabic mixed with pigment.
 By the end of the 18th century, landscapes and oil portraits on canvas usurped the miniature as the dominant art form.
 Because of contact with Italy, the basic elements of Renaissance portraiture, such as portraying the whole body, volume in the torso, and shading of the face begin to be reflected in paintings from Istanbul.
 In the 18th century, the greater Western influence shifted the focus to one that was more subjective, to art rather than documentation.

 A new cultural genre known in Ottoman history as the Tulip period occurred during the reign of Ahmed III.
 Some art historians attribute the birth of the unique style called Ottoman Baroque to this period.
 The characteristics of the period carried the influences of French baroque.